CoreLathe/Armature-7_Traces/README.md

-# Armature-7: Reasoning Traces for Process Supervision
+**Armature-7: Reasoning Traces for Process Supervision**

-Current chain-of-thought datasets capture theatrical confidence—models simulating rigor without calculation, citing phantom sources, exploring alternatives without cost arbitration.
-We document the mechanical process of reasoning under hard constraint: how models audit premises, propagate resource limits, and suspend at knowledge boundaries when external grounding is unavailable.
+Current chain-of-thought datasets capture theatrical confidence: models simulating rigor without calculation, citing phantom sources, exploring alternatives without cost arbitration.
+We document the mechanical process of reasoning under hard constraint.
+We show how models audit premises, propagate resource limits, and suspend at knowledge boundaries when external grounding is unavailable.

 The trace below demonstrates recursive error-detection through structural discipline.

 ## Exemplar: Protocol Design

-Prompt: Design a coordination protocol for itinerant smiths from Hittite, Mycenaean, and Bell Beaker traditions meeting at seasonal tin markets—constrained by illiteracy, pack-animal capacity, and mutually unintelligible metallurgical vocabularies.
+Prompt: Design a coordination protocol for itinerant smiths from Hittite, Mycenaean, and Bell Beaker traditions meeting at seasonal tin markets, constrained by illiteracy, pack-animal capacity, and mutually unintelligible metallurgical vocabularies.

 The trace detects a temporal constraint violation that makes the historical premise impossible: